jyoungblood/stereo/readme.md

 4. Build something cool!

 ### Routing + template example

-#### (render a handlebars template with a global base template with data from PHP arrays)
+Let's render a handlebars template with a global base template with data from PHP arrays!

-in ./controllers/_routes.php:
+First, in ./controllers/_routes.php:
 ```
 $app->get('/favorite-planets', function(){